tahaafg20/D2-JS/06-loops/02-looping-through-arrays.md

 ```

-Try this out in the browser console for yourself.
+Try this out in the console for yourself.

 ### It's all in the .length

 Let's suppose that we want to sort an array of integers into two arrays: odds and evens.
 In order to accomplish this, we have to iterate through each element in the source array, determine whether it is odd or even, and the shove it into the appropriate destination array.
 We need a loop that will execute *as many times as there are elements in the array*.
-Take a look at how we would write this, and try it out in the browser console:
+Take a look at how we would write this, and try it out in the console:

 ```javascript
 // First, we set up the source and destination arrays